QEC-pages/QDistRnd/joss/paper.md

-The package also contains functions for importing/exporting matrices with elements in a given (finite) Galois field, and a description of a text-based format <span>`MTXE`</span> based on the well established MaTrix market eXchange (MTX) Coordinate format developed at NIST.
+The package also contains functions for importing/exporting matrices with elements in a given (finite) Galois field, and a description of a text-based format <span>`MTXE`</span> based on the well established MaTrix market eXchange (MTX) Coordinate format developed at NIST [@nist-mm-format].
 The extension is implemented via structured comments, which guarantees full backward compatibility with the original MTX format.
 Thus, MTXE files can be read directly by any software package which supports MTX,